GokayNuray/GokayNuray/README.md

 - Tübitak Bilgem Internship 🧑‍💼

   I worked on a web application as a full stack developer.
 I learned and used Java Spring Boot and PostgreSQL for the backend, and Angular(with HTML, CSS, TS) for the frontend.
 I experienced a real work environment for the first time and how working on a half-completed project feels like so it was very educational.

+- Jotform Hackathon 🏅

+  In this hackathon we were tasked with creating an e-commercial web app that used the Jotform API as backend in 5 hours.
+I managed to succesfully integrate Jotform API in my app made by React, and completed most of the bonus tasks.
+As a reward, I received an invitation for internship at Jotform.

 - [shop.gokaynu.com](https://github.com/GokayNuray/GokaynuShop) 🛒